The year 2020 was the most challenging in the history of the Clark County Fire Department.

 CCFD not only continued to provide the highest level of fire, EMS, and rescue services, but also was a leader in the community for pandemic response.
 CCFD coordinated and provided multiple new services including large-scale COVID-19 testing, vaccination sites, PPE logistical support, and long-term community recovery operations.
 The men and women of the Clark County Fire Department performed remarkably under the most stressful circumstances.
 Each day our personnel faced increased individual risk, personal protective equipment limitations, and reductions in resources.
 The commitment to service from each member of our staff was unwavering and served the community far beyond immediate emergency needs.
 I could not be more proud of every member of our department.

-The Clark County Fire Department is encouraging everyone to get vaccinated.
+The Clark County Fire Department is encouraging everyone to get vaccinated and the BOOSTER shot.
 Getting vaccinated for the COVID-19 virus not only protects you, but also those around you.
 You can follow this link www.southernnevadahealthdistrict.org to get more information on COVID-19, and locations to get safe, effective and free COVID-19 vaccinations.